Raja Muhammad Abbas

-Raja Muhammad Abbas (born 20 December 1953) is a retired Pakistani civil servant who served in BPS-22 grade as the Federal Secretary Ministry of Interior, Board of Investment, & Ministry of Housing & Works.
-Interior Secretary of Pakistan and Chief Secretary Sindh.
+Raja Muhammad Abbas (born 20 December 1953) is a retired Pakistani civil servant who served in BPS-22 grade as the Interior Secretary of Pakistan, Chief Secretary Sindh and Secretary for the Board of Investment.
 Abbas belongs to the Pakistan Administrative Service and was a part of Pakistan Navy before joining the elite civil services.

 Career

 Abbas served as Chief Secretary Sindh when Prime Minister Yousuf Raza Gillani appointed him to the post in 2011.
 He has also served as Federal Secretary for the Ministry of Interior, Board of Investment, & Ministry of Housing and Works.

 At the provincial level, Abbas had served as Secretary Labour, Transport, & Industries to the Government of Sindh.
 He had also served as Director General Lahore Development Authority and Parks and Horticulture Authority in Government of Punjab.
 Moreover, he had also headed key districts of Punjab as Deputy Commissioner of Faisalabad, Jhelum, and Gujranwala.

-Currently, he is director on the board of several companies; mainly including Askari Bank Ltd, Sindh Insurance Ltd and Sindh Leasing Company.
+Currently, he is director/syndicate member on the board of several companies and government universities; mainly including Askari Bank Ltd, Cnergyico Pk Ltd, Sindh Insurance Ltd, Sindh Leasing Company, Kohsar University Murree, Women University Rawalpindi, and Arid Agriculture University Rawalpindi.